theodo/TheodoEvolutionLegacyWrapperBundle/README.md

 --------------------------------------

 This bundle allows you to call the legacy framework from Symfony2.

-This bundle has a dependency with [TheodoEvolutionLegacyWrapperBundle](https://github.com/theodo/TheodoEvolutionLegacyWrapperBundle), which provides the legacy kernel to the Symfony2 app.

 Tested and works for legacy app made with:

 * [symfony 1.4](https://github.com/symfony/symfony1)